Interview with Peter Wolf on Stage and Forensic Hypnosis

-Peter Wolf: "They’ll respond as though it is there because the brain told them it is there.
+"They'll respond as though it is there because the brain told them it is there.
 The best example I can give you is once I hypnotized a lady on a radio station.
 The DJ that she was with was bald.
-One of the jokes we were having is that he was going to have long hair."
+One of the jokes we were having is that he was going to have long hair.

 Forensic Hypnosis According to Hypnotist Peter Wolf